-- Onsite access to gender neutral restrooms

-- Staff use of preferred pronouns on badges

-- Use of diverse representation onsite (e.g., images of same-sex families on hallway posters, the website, or other marketing materials)
+- Use of diverse images (e.g., images of same-sex families or gender-diverse people on hallway posters, website, or other marketing materials). - Non-discrimination reflected in forms and protocols (e.g., mission statement, employee materials).

 Screening and Taking a Social and Sexual History